souravverma3738/souravverma3738/README.md

 things that have real impact
-Built financial and distributed systems including a three-tier retail management system and a secure bank messaging platform Fun fact: **I believe good engineering is about making things simpler, not more complicated**
+Built financial and distributed systems including a three-tier retail management system and a secure bank messaging platform **I believe good engineering is about making things simpler, not more complicated**